GROFF_MDOC(7) - man - phpMan

 gives:

-works in combination with a tag list.
+in combination with a tag list.

-(Note that the current state of -mdoc is saved before <string> is inter-
+(Note that the current state of -mdoc is saved before ⟨string⟩ is inter‐

 preted; afterwards, all variables are restored again.
-However, boxes
+However, boxes (used

-need only an opening angle bracket.)
+opening angle bracket.)

-spectively of the current font (for nroff output, both scale indicators
+rent font (for nroff output, both scale indicators give the same values).
+If

-tested whether it is an -mdoc macro name, and the default width value as-
+macro name, and the default width value associated with this macro is used.

-sociated with this macro is used.
-Finally, if all tests fail, the width
+Finally, if all tests fail, the width of ⟨string⟩ (typeset with a fixed-width

-of <string> (typeset with a fixed-width font) is taken as the width.
+font) is taken as the width.

 If a width is not specified for the tag list type, ‘6n’ is used.

-to the value used in '.Dl' or '.Bd') is used.
-If <string> is a valid nu-
+the value used in ‘.Dl’ or ‘.Bd’) is used.
+If ⟨string⟩ is a valid numeric

-isn't a numeric expression, it is tested whether it is an -mdoc macro
+sion, it is tested whether it is an -mdoc macro name, and the default offset

-name, and the default offset value associated with this macro is used.
+value associated with this macro is used.
+Finally, if all tests fail, the

-width font) is taken as the offset.
+width of ⟨string⟩ (typeset with a fixed-width font) is taken as the offset.

--compact Suppress insertion of vertical space before the list and between list
+-compact Suppress insertion of vertical space before the list and between list items.

 MISCELLANEOUS MACROS

 Here a list of the remaining macros which do not fit well into one of the above sections.
+We

-mented here for completeness - if you know how to use them properly please send a mail to
+here for completeness - if you know how to use them properly please send a mail to

 groff AT gnu.org (including an example).